Retired Detective Kenny Driscoll

 6 May 2018

-4. Retired Detective Kenneth Driscoll - 6 May 2018 - Det.
+5. Retired Detective Kenneth Driscoll - 6 May 2018 - Det.
 Badge # 550 - Commissioner Darryl DeSousa.
-Issued to Retired Detective Kenneth Driscoll, by an announcement of Baltimore Police Commissioner, Darryl DeSousa on 6 May 2018 said now and forever Ken's badge has been RETIRED! and Detective Badge #550 will never be issued again - Click any of the pics from this presentation to watch/listen to the video
+Issued to Retired Detective Kenneth Driscoll, by an announcement of Baltimore Police Commissioner, Darryl DeSousa on 6 May 2018 said, now and forever Ken's badge and number have been RETIRED! and Detective Badge #550 will never be issued again - Click any of the pics from this presentation to watch/listen to the video

 This was their first Gold Record 1996